 Al Fassia Gueliz, and its near identical sister restaurant Al Fassia Aguedal, offer stimulating selections of traditional Moroccan home cooking.
-Both restaurants are as popular with locals as they are with tourists, as the former come for type of food they remember from childhood: simple, hearty dishes with an emphasis on freshness.
-The restaurant features an extensive a la carte menu which allows diners to try out a variety of dishes.
-The sumptuous pigeon pastilla comes highly recommended, while the mechoui, roast leg of lamb, which must be ordered in advance, is a worthwhile centerpiece to any meal.
+Both restaurants are as popular with locals as they are with tourists, as the former come for type of food they remember from childhood – simple, hearty dishes with an emphasis on freshness.
+The restaurant features an extensive à la carte menu that allows diners to try out a variety of dishes.
+The sumptuous pigeon pastilla comes highly recommended, while the mechoui, roast leg of lamb, which must be ordered in advance, is a worthwhile centrepiece to any meal.

-A banquet hall which attempts to return diners to the era of extravagance and luxury of the Moroccan pashas, Le Tobsil is a peaceful haven hidden amid the twisting alleyways of the Medina.
+A banquet hall that attempts to return diners to the era of extravagance and luxury of the Moroccan pashas, Le Tobsil is a peaceful haven hidden amid the twisting alleyways of the Medina.
 Its stone arches, white table cloths and candle lit ambience make it ideal for a romantic escape.
-Chef Fatima Mountassamim has created a different set meal for every day of the week, based around fresh market produce and traditional Moroccan flavors, which are cooked with meticulous care and attention.
-She has been highly acclaimed for her abundant presentation of the old staples like cous cous and tagine, which are treated with an eye towards extravagance and indulgence.
+Chef Fatima Mountassamim has created a different set meal for every day of the week, based around fresh market produce and traditional Moroccan flavours that are cooked with meticulous care and attention.
+She has been highly acclaimed for her abundant presentation of the old staples like couscous and tagine, which are treated with an eye towards extravagance and indulgence.
 They keep her many loyal customers coming back for more.

 Described as a ‘Medina institution’, Dar Yacout is one of the most popular Marrakech restaurants.
 Diners are drawn in by its combination of theatrical design and unforgettable cooking.
 Originally designed by architect Bill Willis, an American expat to Morocco, the restaurant has reinventions of classic Moroccan design motifs, which give the impression of being in a fantasy palace from the Arabian Nights.
 The lavish grandeur of the interiors is elegantly offset by the rustic hearty cuisine, which features all the mainstays of Moroccan cuisine, cooked to perfection.
 The rooftop terrace, where diners can enjoy a drink before or after their meal, is another attraction.
 It features an incredible view of the Koutoubia mosque.